shoveyourgaggingorderupyourarse/oireachtasdata/publicwhip-xml/README.md

 This function of the parser is not finished.
 To repeat:

-*THIS DIRECTORY'S CONTENTS ARE NOT COMPLETE AND NOT READY FOR USE.*
+*THIS DIRECTORY'S CONTENTS ARE NOT COMPLETE*

-(as of 2013-04-10)
+Files marked SENYYYYMMDD.xml are in their most up-to-date state presently.
+Until we successfully add their contents to KildareStreet we don't yet know exactly how correct they are.

+On the plus side, as of tonight they're generating no errors and no warnings in our parser.